lsantamariarojas/CML-workshop/README.md

 0. If you haven't, please install Github CLI ```winget install --id GitHub.cli```

-1. Create a repo and do a first empty commit main
+1. Create a repo and do a first empty commit to main or master
 2. Create a new local branch call 'experiment' by ```git checkout -b experiment```
 3. Create the following files: